jajokine/Collaborative-Filtering-via-Gaussian-Mixtures/README.md

 (i.e. hard assigning of clusters) before moving to calculating the clusters with the log-likelihoods of the datapoints (i.e. soft assigning of clusters).
 The mixture was estimated with the Expectation Maximization (EM) algorithm in two steps: by iterately assigning users to different types (E-step), and subsequently re-estimating the Gaussians associated with each type (M-step).
 Once the right mixture were to be found, it would be used to predict all the missing values in the movie-rating matrix.
+Finally, for model selection, the models were compared with the Bayesian Information Criterion (BIC) which captures the tradeoff between the log-likelihood of the data, and the number of parameters that the model uses.

-For model selection, all the models were then compared with the Bayesian Information Criterion (BIC) which captures the tradeoff between the log-likelihood of the data, and the number of parameters that the model uses.
-Finally, additional helper functions were given to complete the project in two weeks of time.
+Additional helper functions were given to complete the project in two weeks of time.

 DATASET